Puberty and Menstruation

 Each small community would have its mikveh, and towns and cities had large numbers of them, some public, some private.

 The mikveh pool had to be designed and built a special way, so that it had

-- a small pool at the entrance for washing hair, hands and feet before entering the main pool (in 2 Samuel 11:1-5 Bathsheba is bathing herself after her monthly period when David sees her; for short biographies of both these people see Bible men and women).
+- a small pool at the entrance for washing hair, hands and feet before entering the main pool (in 2 Samuel 11:1-5 Bathsheba is bathing herself after her monthly period when David sees her.

 The rules of ritual cleanliness meant that most people were obliged to wash themselves, wash their clothes, and put on clean clothes at frequent intervals.

 There is no doubt that the hygiene that resulted from the purity laws was beneficial to the health of the whole population.
 Where mothers maintain personal cleanliness, there is much less infant mortality, and so the cleanliness of Jewish women benefited the whole population.

 It is difficult to say whether the laws regarding cleanliness arose from a conscious connection between cleanliness and good health, or an intuitive one.